 A huge problem we face is that the endocrinology (or hormonal control) of female sexual function still hasn’t been studied adequately.
 The studies still remain scarce and underfunded.

-One potential mechanism for the reduction in libido or sexual desire when taking OCPs is the oestrogen-induced increase in sex hormone-binding globulin or SHBG.
+One potential mechanism identified for the reduction in libido or sexual desire when taking birth control pills is the oestrogen-induced increase in sex hormone-binding globulin or SHBG.
 These raised levels of SHBG bind to free circulating testosterone in the blood, which is the active form of testosterone in the body, thus making the testosterone inactive.

 In addition, OCPs inhibit the production of androgens (like testosterone) in the ovaries and adrenal glands.
 This further reduced level of active testosterone in the blood.